(Disclosure: Some of the links below may be affiliate links)

 - A put option that gives the right to sell

-We are going to see these with examples below.
-In my examples, I am going to ignore the transaction fees of options.
+We will see these with examples below.
+In my examples, I ignore the transaction fees of options.
 But in practice, trading options is not free, and the broker will charge you something.

 It is interesting to note that European options are different from American options.
 With a European option, you can only exercise the buy or sell at the expiry date, not before.
 With an American option, you can exercise at any time before or at the expiry date.
 This makes American options much more flexible.